Two ways to read the story

-God is “on our side,” President Trump told Evangelicals.
-Their support is steadfast, but their numbers are shrinking as a share of the electorate.
+God is “on our side,” President Donald Trump told Evangelicals in January.
+Their support is steadfast, but their numbers are shrinking as a proportion of the electorate.

 It was an instantly iconic moment: President Donald Trump, standing in front of historic St. John’s Church near the White House, holding a Bible aloft.